LumaddT/testatrice/README.md

 * The minimum password length is set to 1.

 ### registration
-* An email address is not required for registration.
+* An email address is required for registration.
+* Email addresses must be verified.
+* The email verification message is in the form `%username | Account activation token: %token\n`.
+* Change requireemail and requireemailactivation to false before building the container images to turn this off.

 ### forgotpassword
-* The forgot password functionality is disabled.
+* The forgot password functionality is enabled.
+* The password resed message is in the form `%username | Password reset token: %token\n`.
+* The token expires after 9999 minutes.

 ### smtp
-* The SMTP server is disabled.
+* The mock SMTP server does not require authentication.

 ### database
 * The MySQL server is expected to be running at `testatrice-database.dns.podman`.
 This value should be edited if the containers are run through Docker instead.